choyoon88/louquiz/README.md

 # The Last of Us Quiz Challenge

 The Last of Us Quiz Challenge is a small quiz website designed for those gamers who love the game The Last of Us Part 1 and Part 2.
 There are total 5 questions with 4 answer options.
+Gamers who love The Last of Us series can try out to test their knowledge of the game with this short quiz challenge.

 ## Features